haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-DNA-basic/index.md

 ncores = 8
 {% endhighlight %}

 The parameter `mode` defines how this workflow will be executed.
-In this case, it will run locally, on your machine, using 8 CPUs (feel free to change this value).
+In this case, it will run locally, on your machine, using up to 8 CPUs.
+Feel free to change this value, if more cores are available.
 You can find out about other modes [here](https://www.bonvinlab.org/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2023/#local-execution).

 To start the docking you need to **activate your haddock3 environment**, then navigate to the folder `haddock3-protein-dna-basic` with the configuration file `protein-dna-basic.cfg`, and type one of the following:
 <a class="prompt prompt-cmd">